Epistemic conservatism: Richard Foley's Criticism

 In his objections, Foley describes a situation where epistemic conservatism makes irrational beliefs rational, where a contradiction exists.
-In his example, an individual believes “x”, however they possess better reasons to believe “~x”.
-In terms of PEC, the individual is justified in believing “x” as long as “x” is not defeated for them.
-In Foley's example, “x” is defeated for the individual so Defeat Condition 1 was met, thus PEC leads to the individual not being justified in believing “x”, thus no contradiction exists.
+In his example, an individual believes "x", however they possess better reasons to believe "~x".
+In terms of PEC, the individual is justified in believing "x" as long as "x" is not defeated for them.
+In Foley's example, "x" is defeated for the individual so Defeat Condition 1 was met, thus PEC leads to the individual not being justified in believing "x", thus no contradiction exists.

 Richard Feldman's "Lefty-Righty" Case

-“Detective Jones has definitively narrowed down the suspects in a crime to two individuals, Lefty and Righty.
+"Detective Jones has definitively narrowed down the suspects in a crime to two individuals, Lefty and Righty.
 There are good reasons to think that Lefty did it, but there are equally good reasons to think that Righty did it.
-There is conclusive reason to think that no one other than Lefty or Righty did it.”In this example, Feldman questions what Detective Jones would do in the situation, as the intuition points out that Jones can not believe that Righty did the crime and Lefty did not and vice versa.
+There is conclusive reason to think that no one other than Lefty or Righty did it."In this example, Richard Feldman questions what Detective Jones would do in the situation, as the intuition points out that Jones can not believe that Righty did the crime and Lefty did not and vice versa.
 He supposes that Jones came upon the belief that Lefty did it first, possibly getting Lefty's evidence first.
 Feldman draws the conclusion that epistemic conservatism forces our intuition away, forcing us to have Jones believe that Lefty did it.
 However, PEC allows for this because Jones's belief that Lefty is the culprit is defeated since he now has equal evidence to believe that Righty committed the crime.
-By having the two equal beliefs of “Lefty is the culprit” and “Righty is the culprit”, Defeat Condition 2 was met.
+By having the two equal beliefs of "Lefty is the culprit" and "Righty is the culprit", Defeat Condition 2 was met.
 With PEC, Jones should withhold his belief from either of the two, thus PEC does not disagree with our natural intuitions.